-In this case.
+In this case,

 - a "Quick Restart" board will be displayed at the start line. - Crew members will not be permitted on the grid. - Competitors will take their original grid positions and restart the race. - In this case there will not be a warmup lap. - Race laps may be reduced. - Any competitor who returned to pit lane without instruction from officials will start the race from pit lane.
+Starting Rear of Grid is not permitted in the Quick Restart format.

-2.12.2 Greater Than 3 Laps - Less Than 2/3 Race Distance Completed
+2.13.2 Greater Than 3 Laps - Less Than 2/3 Race Distance Completed